flow-ryan/linkinhart/README.md

 * http://42bots.com/tutorials/arduino-uno-and-the-invensense-mpu-6050-6dof-imu/
 * http://www.pitt.edu/~mpd41/Angle.ino

-The project was part of the course "Sketching with Hardware" from the Center for Digitnal Technology and Management (CDTM)
+The project was part of the course "Sketching with Hardware" at the Center for Digitnal Technology and Management (CDTM)